fadelsh/NYC_Shootings_DS5110/README.md

 * The number of shooting incidents per day follows an exponential decayed distribution.
 * The number of shootings follows a similar distribution for each and every year (over months) with them reaching a peak in the summer months of July and/or August.
 * Current data allows us only to accurtely classify non-fatality or fatality (but not both).
 The presence of seemingly useful variables such as the type of gun used, wounded area, and motive might have helped.
 * Carboon Monoxide, Nitrogen Dioxide, (log) Sulfur Dioxide, and max temprature all have an effect on the number of shooting indicents!
-Ozone and preciptation have not been found to have a statistically significant relationship with the number of shotting incidents as some studies had suggested.
+Ozone and preciptation have not been found to have a statistically significant relationship with the number of shotting incidents contrary to what some studies had suggested.

 For more detalis: Please refer to https://drive.google.com/file/d/1_gBMfAFl5Z7g7EkJriSqjc32K-Ar6Nxm/view?usp=sharing